Best point-and-shoot cameras: how to choose?

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Over the last few years, digital photography has greatly evolved to the point that many people no longer know which camera to choose to capture their moments: with or without body stabilization, an LCD screen, Full HD, a swivel screen, the size of the sensor, how many Megapixels, in short, so many questions and so many choices.
-In this article, I talk about point and shoot cameras, also known as compact cameras.
-But you should know that there is a new article on the best current cameras, including of course expert compacts cameras of this article, but also mirrorless and bridges.
-We update this article every year to include the latest recommendations.
+Over the last few years, digital photography has evolved so much that many people no longer know which camera to choose to capture their everyday moments: body stabilization or not, an LCD screen, Full HD, a tilting screen, sensor size, megapixels… in short, there are a lot of questions and a lot of options.
+In this article, I’m focusing on point-and-shoot cameras, also known as compact cameras.
+You should also know that we now have a separate article on the best current cameras, which naturally includes the expert compacts covered here, but also mirrorless cameras and bridge cameras.
+We update that article every year with our latest recommendations.

-Basic point and shoot cameras have recently been relegated to the status of photo pariahs, so much so that the competition from smartphones has been intense, with most people now having a camera integrated directly into their phone (and that’s enough to keep them happy to take great pictures), many no longer need a dedicated camera.
-Of course, the handhold is far from ideal, the burst mode is limited, low-light photography is still a pain but hey… Especially since manufacturers are competing with each other in terms of imagination and software features to improve quality and performance.
-Some even go as far as inventing programs to simulate the rendering of more advanced cameras on these smartphones.
+Basic point-and-shoot cameras have recently been pushed aside, almost to the point of becoming the outcasts of the photography world.
+Smartphone competition has been fierce, and with most people now carrying a camera built directly into their phone, many no longer feel the need for a dedicated camera.
+Of course, handling is far from ideal, burst mode is limited, and low-light photography is still tricky, but still… especially since manufacturers are constantly competing with new software features to improve image quality and performance.
+Some even go as far as creating modes that simulate the rendering of more advanced cameras directly on smartphones.

-As a result, these poor “point and shoot cameras” that have always been designed to simplify shooting without artifice and without the necessary user control, no longer offer enough.
-This may seem like a bit of an overstatement: on the one hand, people prefer their smartphone because it’s a “ready to shoot” camera, but on the other hand, these devices are the ones that have evolved the most and have the most features that require knowledge and control!
+As a result, these poor “point-and-shoot cameras,” which were always designed to simplify photography without too many settings or too much user control, no longer feel like they offer enough.
+It’s a bit ironic: on the one hand, people prefer smartphones because they are “ready-to-shoot” cameras, but on the other, smartphones are also the devices that have evolved the most and now include the most features requiring at least some knowledge and control.

-In this article, I’ll give you my opinion on the latest advantages of point and shoot cameras and tell you about the new advanced compact cameras: what they’re for, who they’re for, how to choose them and give you my current recommendations.
-The best advanced point and shoot camera of the moment you’re wondering?
+In this article, I’ll share my thoughts on the remaining advantages of point-and-shoot cameras and look more closely at the new generation of advanced compact cameras: what they are for, who they are for, how to choose one, and which models I currently recommend.
+Wondering what the best advanced point-and-shoot camera is right now?

-If you are still hesitating on which camera to choose to take pictures, I invite you to read my full article on mirrorless cameras.
-For more information on video, check out our handy guide to action cameras.
+If you are still hesitating over which camera to choose for photography, I invite you to read my full article on mirrorless cameras.
+For more information on video, you can also check out our practical guide to action cameras.

 In my opinion, these are the best expert compact cameras currently available.
-You can click on the name of the camera to see the details:
+You can click on each camera name to jump to the details:

 Fujifilm X100VI